Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 lengthOfLongestSubstring("abccde", 1)//3, Replace the 'b' or 'd' with 'c' to have the longest repeating substring "ccc".
 ````

-- The above algorithm’s time complexity will be `O(N)`, where `‘N’` is the number of letters in the input string.
+- The above algorithms time complexity will be `O(N)`, where `N` is the number of letters in the input string.
-- As we expect only the lower case letters in the input string, we can conclude that the space complexity will be `O(26)` to store each letter’s frequency in the HashMap, which is asymptotically equal to `O(1)`.
+- As we expect only the lower case letters in the input string, we can conclude that the space complexity will be `O(26)` to store each letters frequency in the <b>HashMap</b>, which is asymptotically equal to `O(1)`.

 ## Longest Subarray with Ones after Replacement (hard)
 https://leetcode.com/problems/max-consecutive-ones-iii/